bitnami/charts/bitnami/kafka/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

-### Setting custom parameters

-Any environment variable beginning with `KAFKA_CFG_` will be mapped to its corresponding Kafka key.
-For example, use `KAFKA_CFG_BACKGROUND_THREADS` in order to set `background.threads`.
-In order to pass custom environment variables use the `extraEnvVars` property.

-Using `extraEnvVars` with `KAFKA_CFG_` is the preferred and simplest way to add custom Kafka parameters not otherwise specified in this chart.
-Alternatively, you can provide a *full* Kafka configuration using `config` or `existingConfigmap`.
-Setting either `config` or `existingConfigmap` will cause the chart to disregard `KAFKA_CFG_` settings, which are used by many other Kafka-related chart values described above, as well as dynamically generated parameters such as `zookeeper.connect`.
-This can cause unexpected behavior.

 ### Listeners configuration

 This chart allows you to automatically configure Kafka with 3 listeners: